A Different Kind of Thanksgiving: Zoe Empowers Children Become Zoe Empowers Donors

 “I’m happy I have come so far, and now I feel I need to support others.”
 Joseph, 16

-“I just wanted to thank ZOE for the support.” -Lillian, 19
+“I just wanted to thank Zoe Empowers for the support.” -Lillian, 19

 As dusk began to set in and the light cloud of red dust that billowed above the gathering, kicked-up from heavy foot traffic, slowly settled onto every square inch of clothing and belongings of those in attendance, a lighthearted buzz could be heard amongst the children—now donors—as they mingled and conversed in small groups.
 Joyful, grateful and generous young people; this was the definition of empowerment.
 This was the work of God.

 380 million children living in extreme poverty will rely on charity forever.